 Unlicensed taxis have become a big problem for Amsterdam.
-The local Dutchies – known for their directness – refer to the cab rank in front of Amsterdam Central Station as the ‘Gaza Strip’.
+Local Dutchies — known for their directness — refer to the cab rank in front of Amsterdam Central Station as the ‘Gaza Strip’.

 The ‘Taxi Law’ was designed to halt the monopolisation of TCA.
 However, this backfired horrendously.
-Instead, the quality of drivers plunged and drivers began to select customers based on the intended distance, despite it being illegal.
+Instead, the quality of drivers plunged and drivers began to select customers based on the distance they intended to travel — despite it being illegal.

 Taking a taxi in Amsterdam: scams do occur

 Some taxi drivers view international passengers as money-filled prey. 💰🤑 Amsterdam Shallow Man has an incredibly informative and funny article that goes into detail on some of the scams, but here is some quick advice when taking a taxi in Amsterdam: